sherard-dalaguit/inf141_A3/README.md

 python indexer/indexer.py
 python indexer/search.py

 The first command creates and populates the index, while the second command loads a local GUI that allows the user to query the index for ranked search results.
+In the GUI, simply type your query in the upmost text box and press the Search Button.
+The first query might take a second or two, but all other following queries will load instantly